xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-01-in-her-palms-chromatin-your-last-words-and-illan-kaapan-at-sydney-road-street-party.md

 Opening the stage were In Her Palms, a band which I am a part of.
 It was so cool to play a properly organised event like this on a big stage, and a very different experience to bar or DIY shows.
 <br><br>
-Thanks to the wonderful sound crew, and thorough soundcheck we were allowed, this show was the nicest we have sounded yet!
+Thanks to the wonderful sound crew and thorough soundcheck we were allowed, our mixing at this show was perfect.. the best we've sounded before!
 Playing this stage was a really great experience, especially thanks to the friendliness of the Amped Up team.

 ![ihop](/images/zaraalice.jpg)